0xdgr/css-pixel/README.md

 # CSS Pixel Art Editor

-A simple pixel art editor made up with CSS.
+A simple pixel art editor made with CSS.

 I have added some javascript to clear the links visited.